spatialthoughts/courses/10_using_web_apis.md

 ## Exercise

-Repeat the exercise from the previous section, but this time, use the OpenRouteService API to get real driving distance between the cities and write the results to the file.
-To do this you will need to replace the distance function with `get_driving_distance()` function that we have defined below.

-Hint: To comply with the API restritions, you will need to add `time.sleep(2)` between successive API calls.
+Below cell contains a dictionary with 3 destination cities and their coordinates.
+Write a `for` loop to iterate over the `destination_cities` disctionary and call `get_driving_distance()` function to print real driving distance between San Fransico and each city.
+Rate limit your queries by adding `time.sleep(2)` between successive function calls.

 ```python